 In Acts 2:38 "...and you will receive the gift of the Holy Spirit..." the word for "gift" is "dorean" (gratuity) and is singular.

 The root word χαρις (Strong's G5485, "charis") is the word for "grace" or "favor," used so many times (166 times, by my count) in the New Testament, and is where we get the English transliteration "charity" or "charitable."
-The -μα ("-ma") or -ματα ("-mata") part means "effect(s)" or "working(s)," something that is a result of the thing, the thing being "grace" or "favor," in this case.
+The -μα ("-ma") or -ματα ("-mata") part again means "effect(s)" or "working(s)," something that is a result of the thing, the thing being "grace" or "favor," in this case.

 "Charisma" or "charismata" therefore literally just means "grace-effect(s)" or "grace-working(s)," meaning something that grace does or results in, a manifestation of grace.
+But, this is referring to something that is already a given, which is God's grace, his favor.

-The Greek word "charisma" is also transliterated into English as "charisma," which in English tells of the "effect" of someone whose nature exudes something that makes him appealing.
+The Greek word χαρισμα ("charisma") is also transliterated into English as "charisma," which in English tells of the "effect" of someone whose nature exudes something that makes him appealing.
 The English word "charismatic" is just an inflection of this, besides being a well known label for a group or movement of Christians, as well as a stereotype.

 There are many religious discussions about "spiritual gifts," in such a way as to elevate miraculous or mystical things into a special category, usually with an agenda.
 But I can demolish this sacred cow really easily: